The UK Radioactive Waste and Materials Inventory (‘the Inventory’) provides detailed information on radioactive wastes and materials in the country.

 The Inventory is essentially a huge dataset with information about all the radioactive waste and materials that we have in the UK, and that we estimate will arise in future.

-In addition to nuclear power stations, many important medical, industrial, research and defence activities also produce radioactive waste.
+In addition to nuclear power stations and decommissioning sites, many important medical, industrial, research and defence activities also produce radioactive waste.

 We need the Inventory to understand how much waste there is and where it is located.
 We also need to understand what the waste is made from, including its physical, chemical and radiological characteristics.
 We can then use this information to plan safe and efficient ways to manage the waste and materials.